 Naadamaadiwin "Helping One Another"

 This is a two-year, cooperative special education post-baccalaureate licensure program in emotional behavioral disorders and learning disabilities with an Indigenous focus.
-This program is currently under review and may begin in Fall 2015.

 The Center also supports language and cultural revitalization through the following efforts: